 Cherry hoisin sauce, like the traditional, is delicious as a side with Peking duck, duck rolls, and egg rolls.
 But don’t limit yourself here.
-It’s a phenomenal sauce as a side to barbecue.
+It’s a phenomenal sauce/marinade for barbecue.
 Try it with grilled pork or chicken – the pairing of sweet and fiery just works with smoky meats.
+It’s also a delicious dipping sauce for chicken fingers and more.

 - 15 ounce can dark cherries in syrup or black cherries